cpmpercussion/homepage/_posts/2013-04-26-nordlig-vinter-app.md

 type: post
 published: true
 meta: {}
+description: "The Nordlig Vinter app plays computer generated soundscapes inspired by the landscape of Northern Sweden in winter.
+This app is designed to work as the"
 ---

 [The Nordlig Vinter app](https://itunes.apple.com/us/app/nordlig-vinter/id631988721) plays computer generated soundscapes inspired by the landscape of Northern Sweden in winter.